-The most important step in project portfolio management (PPM) is choosing which projects to fund, and making the right project choices.
+The most important step in project portfolio management (PPM) is making the right project choices, especially, choosing which projects to fund.
 Managers and their organizations are facing increasing internal and external pressures to cut costs while being more effective at meeting constantly changing demands from customers within narrowing windows of opportunity.
-In many organizations, projects are repeatedly added, changed, and removed in response to heightened business activity.
+In many organizations, getting the most from the project portfolio requires regularly adding, changing, and removing projects in response to both project progress and the evolving business enviornment.
 The backlog of "must do" projects requires resources that often exceed what the organization can provide.
-Given today's level of business competition, making the wrong project choices and ineffectively using limited resources can threaten the very survival of the business.
+Given today's level of customer expections and mounting business competition, making the wrong project choices and ineffectively using limited resources can threaten the very survival of the organization.

-In order to continually make the best use of limited organization resources, the project portfolio management office must determine which projects to initiate, which on-going projects to continue to fund, which projects to revamp, and which projects to kill.
+In order to make the best use of limited resources, the project portfolio management office must determine which projects to initiate, which on-going projects to continue to fund, which projects to revamp, and which projects to kill.
+Since there's a delay before for the benefits of projects are realized, needs must be anticipated and actions timed and sequenced in order to ensure sustained success.
 As illustrated in Figure 27, the PPM office must make project decisions so as to optimally manage the "project pipeline."

 Figure 27: The Portfolio Management Office manages the project pipeline.

 Since organizations rarely have sufficient resources to conduct all available projects, projects must be prioritized.
 In the absence of formal models for prioritizing projects, managers can use forced ranking.
-As explained previously, forced ranking means that managers get together and "force" each project into a strict priority ordering (or into a number of priority groups).
-Projects are then added to the portfolio in rank order until the business runs out of resources.
-Below that point, projects are put on hold or killed outright.
+Forced ranking, once again, simply means that managers get together and "force" each project into a strict priority ordering (or into a number of priority groups).
+Projects are then added to the portfolio in rank order until the organization runs out of resources.
+Projects that fall below the funding threshold, are put on hold or killed outright.
 Considerations that apply at the portfolio level, such as project synergies and portfolio risk, may be used as modifiers to the project-by-project ranking.
 Needless to say, forced ranking, as well as the final choice of which projects to conduct, are difficult decisions.
-In the absence of a more formal approach, bias, mental errors, and politics can play a major role in project selection.
+In the absence of a more formal approach, bias, mental errors, and politics often play a major role in project selection.

 As I argued previously, individuals knowledgeable about the projects under consideration have the ability to separate high priority from low priority projects.
 I've seen ample evidence that a PPM team, using the right processes, can reliably produce a rough priority ranking of projects.
 Forced ranking becomes more difficult and time consuming, however, if there are:

 In nearly all instances, but especially so under the above complications, a key challenge for the PPM team is reaching agreement over how projects should rank.
-Paired comparisons and point scoring are two techniques that can help groups rank projects.
+Paired comparisons, virtual markets, and point scoring are techniques that can be used by the PPM team rank projects.
+Variations of these approaches can make it easier to involve larger groups in the prioritization process.

 Using Paired Comparisons to Facilitate Forced Project Ranking

-Initially, many people will be reluctant to express their opinions.
-In the interest of time, you'll need to encourage quick responses.
-Don't waste time with discussion if everyone is in agreement.
+Initially, some people may be reluctant to express their opinions.
+In the interest of time, you'll need to encourage quick responses, so don't waste time with discussion if people agree.
+If there are disagreements, encourage explanations for the different views.
+Relevant questions include: Will the project make a temporary or lasting difference?
+Is there much risk that the project will fail to achieve its goals?
+How urgent is the project, would its effectiveness decline significantly if we delay it?
+Again, though, try to encourage people think about project value relative to cost.
 Make sure there is someone knowledgeable about each project to explain and answer questions in case others are unclear about exactly what the project will do.
-If people disagree on priorities, encourage opponents to express their arguments, but call for a vote where necessary to avoid getting stuck.
+When people who disagree start repeating arguments, call for a vote to avoid getting stuck.

 Once the first two projects have been compared, put the higher priority project at the top of the list and the other one below it.
-Now take a third project card and compare it in turn to each of the two previously considered projects to determine where it should be placed.
-Continue until the group has compared all of the projects to each other, at which point you've ranked the entire list.
+Now take a third project and compare it in turn to each of the two previously considered projects to determine where it should be placed.
+Continue until the group has compared enough of the projects to determine how they order, at which point you've got a prioritized list.

 Using Point Scoring to Facilitate Forced Project Ranking